Skip to Content

 • Delete the workflow

-Here’s an example configuration for a bill tracking workflow:
+Here’s an example of how you might set up a bill tracking workflow:

 Name: Bill Tracker